 - TFSAs are suitable for both retirement and other types of savings projects.
 Withdrawals can be made at any time without restriction. - All Canadian residents who are at least 18 years old are eligible to contribute to a TFSA, whether they are earning a salary or not.
-The annual contribution limit is the same for everyone (\$6,000 in 2020). - · Unused contribution room from previous years increases the contribution limit, as is the case with RRSPs. - · Amounts withdrawn from a TFSA are added to the contribution limit for the following year. - Withdrawals are not included in taxable income and capital gains and other investment income earned in a TFSA are tax-free. - Withdrawals do not affect eligibility for federal income-tested benefits and tax credits. - · Contributions are not deductible from taxable income. - Subject to redemption fees, where applicable.
+The annual contribution limit is the same for everyone (\$6,500 in 2023). - Unused contribution room from previous years increases the contribution limit, as is the case with RRSPs. - Amounts withdrawn from a TFSA are added to the contribution limit for the following year. - Withdrawals are not included in taxable income and capital gains and other investment income earned in a TFSA are tax-free. - Withdrawals do not affect eligibility for federal income-tested benefits and tax credits. - Contributions are not deductible from taxable income.